 Everyone will complete the online course at their own pace.
 You should always give yourself adequate time to complete an online course so you have a strong grasp on the content before your face-to-face training and assessment.

 Make sure you check that you have opened and read all content on the slide, as that is the only way to move forward to the next one.
 There may have been a pop-up window or hover-over text you accidentally missed.

 Yes.
 Every module, or topic within the course, will have a short assessment at the end to check your level of understanding as you go.
 These assessments are not meant to be lengthy or extremely difficult – they provide you with an opportunity to work out where you are at and whether there is anything you do not quite understand.

-You have three attempts for each assessment.
-If you still do not pass the assessment on your third attempt, you will be locked out of the course.
+You have two attempts for each assessment.
+If you still do not pass the assessment on your second attempt, you will be locked out of the course.

 If you have been locked out of the course as you have failed to pass an assessment two times, you must contact JB Hunter support team so they can talk you through where the errors are being made.
 Our priority is always for you to get the most out of your learning, and we are here to help you.